-Venice Area Audubon Rookery
+Venice Audubon Rookery Park

 Click here to download a checklist of birds seen at or near the Venice Rookery.
 Please let us know if you observe other species there!

 Watching hundreds of bats emerge from their houses at the Venice Area Audubon Rookery has become a popular evening activity.
-Sarasota County installed four bat houses near the Rookery and regularly monitors them for activity.
+Sarasota County installed six bat houses near the Rookery and regularly monitors them for activity.
 They are located just left of the Rookery pond.

-Think Before You Shoot:
+Think Before You Shoot